dchobarkar/dchobarkar.github.io/_posts/2023-12-02-setting-up-your-development-environment.md

 npm i -g @nestjs/cli
 ```

-This command installs the NestJS CLI globally, making it available for all your projects.
+This command installs the NestJS CLI globally, making it accessible from any directory on your machine.

 ### Verifying the Installation

-- After installation, verify the CLI by checking its version.
+Post-installation, it's good practice to verify the CLI to ensure it's correctly installed and ready to use.

 - **Code Snippet for Verification**: